srijeet0406/vehicleroutingproblem/README.md

 Our current algorithm would assign ``load1`` to one of the free drivers who is more than an hour away from the pickup location, instead of waiting for
 ``driver1`` to finish up their load and pickup ``load1`` once they are done.

+## Future work and improvements
+The reading of the input file and ``route`` method could be made multithreaded.
+However, for this load test, the multithreaded architecture was actually producing higher time to complete the loads than a single threaded process.

 ## References
 [Wikipedia](https://en.wikipedia.org/wiki/Vehicle_routing_problem)